Emergency exit protection (FWS) - safety that saves lives and protects property

 Fire protection doors in smoke protection pressure stairwells

 For doors with a direction of emergency exit leading into a staircase, the high pressure is on the hinge side.
 This means that they are more difficult to enter if the smoke protection pressure feature is activated since the user has to overcome both the resistance of the door closer and the counter-pressure.
 In this situation, the focus is on the opening process if the smoke protection pressure system activates.
-If a door is barrier-free at just under 47 Nm as defined by DIN 18040, it will no longer be barrier-free when the smoke protection pressure system is active.
-If barrier-free access needs to be ensured both when the system is active and when it is not, then a drive unit must be used on such doors, such as GEZE TS 5000 ECline.
+If barrier-free access needs to be ensured both when the system is active and when it is not, then a drive unit such as the Powerturn F must be used on such doors.

 Safe rescue routes with intelligent GEZE technology

 The demands on safety and security components are almost as varied and individual as each specific building.
 Certain additional specific demands also need to be met.
 GEZE safety solutions are able to guarantee safe escape and rescue routes in any building.
 If the escape and rescue routes should not be open to everyone in normal operation, GEZE access control systems – which are connected to door control units – can take over the necessary monitoring.
 Whether at airports, in hospitals or at conference centres: the multifunctional products supplied by GEZE are like cog wheels which engage neatly into one another, producing an emergency exit system that not only provides optimal protection in an emergency and convenience during normal operation, but one that can be planned and installed reliably.